-- Create a vision and mission for education consistent with provincial objectives. - Empower the administrators, educators, and the community to carry out the vision. - Provide a crucial link between public values and professional expertise. - Represent the community's interest in the governance of schools. - Promote cooperative initiatives with local agencies. - Act as a communication link between the public and board administration.
+- Act as part of the whole, not individually, to make decisions in the best interest for all students enrolled in its schools and programs. - Create a vision and mission for education consistent with provincial objectives. - Empower the administrators, educators, and the community to carry out the vision. - Provide a crucial link between public values and professional expertise. - Represent the community's interest in their oversight role of the education system. - · Promote cooperative initiatives with local and provincial agencies.